isomerpages/moe-punggolsec/_academic-subjects/Electives.md

 EBS learning journeys are designed to bring students out of school to broaden their learning experiences in their learning of EBS.
-These learning journeys open their minds beyond textbooks, and empower them with various life skills with the intention to inspire them to the nation.
+These learning journeys open their minds beyond textbooks and empower them with various life skills to inspire them to contribute to the nation.